Photonsters/anycubic-photon-docs/FAQ.md

 - You will also need a known good branded USB stick, formatted FAT32. **The included usb stick is known to be problematic and prone to failure.** Transfer all the files from it to your known good USB stick and use that one instead.

 ### I've just received my new Photon, should I update the firmware first?
 No, it's not necessary.
 In fact, your new printer may have newer firmware than what's available on Anycubic's website.

-Do not update firmware if your Photon is working well, besides a chance of bricking your new printer there are no extra features or benefits in doing so.
+**Do not update** if your Photon is working well, besides a chance of bricking your new printer there are no significant extra features or benefits in doing so.

 ## Table of Contents